PCasey07/cortex-react-app/README.md

 REACT_APP_BACKEND_URL=https://my-function.vercel.app npm run build
 ```

+## Deploy To Snowpark Container Services

+If you'd like to deploy this app to Snowpark Container Services in your account, [follow the instructions outlined here](spcs/README.md).

 ## Questions

-If you have any questions, comments or feedack, reach out to [Dash DesAI](https://www.linkedin.com/in/dash-desai/).
+If you have any questions, comments or feedback, please reach out to [Dash DesAI](https://www.linkedin.com/in/dash-desai/).